Apartment: By housing tenure

 Tenement law refers to the feudal basis of permanent property such as land or rents.
 It may be found combined as in "Messuage or Tenement" to encompass all the land, buildings and other assets of a property.

-In the United States, some apartment-dwellers own their units, either as a housing cooperative, in which the residents own shares of a corporation that owns the building or development; or in a condominium, whose residents own their apartments and share ownership of the public spaces.
+In the United States and some other countries, such as Canada, some apartment-dwellers own their units, either as a housing cooperative, in which the residents own shares of a corporation that owns the building or development; or in a condominium, whose residents own their apartments and share ownership of the public spaces.
 Most apartments are in buildings designed for the purpose, but large older houses are sometimes divided into apartments.
 The word apartment denotes a residential unit or section in a building.
 In some locations, particularly the United States, the word connotes a rental unit owned by the building owner, and is not typically used for a condominium.

 In England and Wales, some flat owners own shares in the company that owns the freehold of the building as well as holding the flat under a lease.
 This arrangement is commonly known as a "share of freehold" flat.
 The freehold company has the right to collect annual ground rents from each of the flat owners in the building.
 The freeholder can also develop or sell the building, subject to the usual planning and restrictions that might apply.
-This situation does not happen in Scotland, where long leasehold of residential property was formerly unusual, and is now impossible.
+This situation does not happen in Scotland, where long leasehold of residential property was previously unusual and now is impossible.